TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution.md

 * [Job Statuses](https://docs.microsoft.com/azure/automation/automation-runbook-execution#job-statuses) defines runbook statuses and some possible causes
 * [Add additional output](https://docs.microsoft.com/azure/automation/automation-runbook-output-and-messages#message-streams) to the runbook to identify what happens before the runbook is suspended
-* If you recieve the error "The job was tried three times but it failed", check [Automation Limits](https://docs.microsoft.com/azure/azure-subscription-service-limits#automation-limits), and consider moving to a [Hybrid Worker](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker) if the limitation applies to Azure sandboxes only
+* If you receive the error "The job was tried three times but it failed", check [Automation Limits](https://docs.microsoft.com/azure/azure-subscription-service-limits#automation-limits), and consider moving to a [Hybrid Worker](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker) if the limitation applies to Azure sandboxes only

 **Error: "429: The request rate is currently too large.
 Please try again"**